 - 2 Ingredient Chocolate Fruit Truffles are delicious for a crowd or to just share with your favorite person!

 Or skip the pie all together and use the fulling as a silky chocolate pudding!

 - 2 Tbsp softened unsalted butter vegan or traditional

 - 1 14-oz package silken tofu 400 g, drained

 - 1 tsp vanilla extract

-- Melt chocolate chips using a double boiler.
-If you do not have one, place chips in a small saucepan.
+- Melt Chocolate: Melt chocolate using a double boiler.
+If you do not have one, place chocolate in a small saucepan.
 In a large saucepan, bring water to a boil.
-Hold small saucepan partially in the boiling water for about 30 seconds, stirring constantly, until chocolate chips have melted.
-Remove from heat immediately.
+Hold small saucepan over boiling water for about 30 seconds, stirring constantly, until chocolate has melted.

-- Pour filling into crust.
-Cover with plastic wrap and place in fridge for 2 to 3 hours until set.
+- Refrigerate: Pour filling into crust and even out the top with a spoon.
+Cover and place in fridge for 2 to 3 hours, until firm.
 Serve with whipped cream and fresh berries.